 Here some tips for seasonal purchases:

 - More and more Christmas markets serve their punch in a collectable mug (for which you pay a deposit).
-If you don’t mind losing your deposit, you can keep the mug; they make quite unique souvenirs
+If you don’t mind losing your deposit, you can keep the mug; they make rather unique souvenirs

 Public transport